 There is a new story to add to the list of horrors of Surveillance Capitalism: the United States’ Military is purchasing tracking and location data from companies that track many millions of people.
 Users must have real options for stepping out of “big tech”, where tracking dominates.
 We review all apps submitted to fdroiddata for tracking and other “anti-features”.
 F-Droid is built into mobile platforms like CalyxOS that are free of proprietary, big tech software.
 Since we only distribute free software, that means we have the complete source code to review.
 This makes it much easier to find tracking activity, even when it slips in accidentally without the app developer knowing it, like when one free library pulls in other dependencies.

-search for well known strings in the extracted contents of the APK.
-Domain
+to search for well known strings in the extracted contents of the APK.

-others have centralized their efforts on εxodus ETIP as the canonical database
+and others have centralized their efforts on εxodus ETIP as the canonical

 Searching the open web for key bits